2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Related work

 \section{Related work}

 A large body of literature is concerned with the analysis of ML-DS from different angles.
 A strand of literature focuses on how ML-DS is entangled with (changes in) the data generating process.
-Works in this category study limitations of what can be learned from data generated from past policies, e.g. \cite{lakkaraju2017selective}, or the dynamics that occur with alternating cycles of ML-DS deployment and re-training, as in the performative prediction literature \cite{perdomo2020performative, boeken2024evaluating}.
-Another batch of articles is concerned with evaluation of ML-DS, laying out identifiability conditions for the effects of ML-DS on decisions \cite{imai2023experimental} or trying to optimize human-machine complementarity by design \cite{donahue2022human, mclaughlin2024designing}.
-Finally, a different set of papers investigate what human input can add to artificial agents already reaching some level of optimality \cite{alur2024human, zhang2022can, stensrud2024optimal}.
-The key difference of our work is that we offer a more fine-grained description of what happens inside the decision maker, namely we unpack the micro-mechanism leading a decision maker to take an action on a single observation paired with AI prediction.
+Works in this category study limitations of what can be learned from data generated from past policies, e.g.\ \cite{lakkaraju2017selective}, or the dynamics that occur with alternating cycles of ML-DS deployment and re-training, as in the performative prediction literature \cite{perdomo2020performative, boeken2024evaluating}. \cite{plecko2024causal} take a causal perspective on prediction-to-decision pipelines, studying how biases in ML predictions amplify through downstream decisions.
+Their analysis treats the decision rule as a fixed mapping, where bias originates in the ML model.
+In contrast, our framework instead focuses on the decision-maker, showing that an accurate prediction paired with a misaligned prior can already be sufficient to worsen outcomes.

+Another set of articles is concerned with the design and evaluation of ML-DS.
+Some lay out identifiability conditions for the effects of ML-DS on decisions \citep{imai2023experimental}, while others seek to optimize human-machine complementarity by design \citep{donahue2022human, mclaughlin2024designing}.
+Recent work in this direction studies prediction-set-based decision support \citep{detoni2024towards}, or evaluates the counterfactual harm that such systems may cause \citep{straitouri2024controlling}.
+Others evaluate the other side of the coin and ask what human input can add to artificial agents already reaching some level of optimality \citep{alur2024human, zhang2022can, stensrud2024optimal}. \cite{guo2024decision} propose a decision-theoretic framework for measuring AI reliance, explicitly modeling the decision-maker as a Bayesian agent, though one whose beliefs concern only the reliability of the prediction's confidence intervals.
+Our framework addresses a different mechanism from all of the above: we explicitly model how the agent learns about the data-generating process from the ML prediction, and show that this learning can make decision support harmful even under near-ideal conditions.

-Other papers have studied how information flows between agents influencing their actions.
-In \cite{kamenica2011bayesian} a Sender of information influences a Receiver Bayesian agent in order to stir their action.
-What we add here is that in our context the signal is an ML prediction produced from training data drawn from the same environment the agent reasons about; this coupling yields the distinctive inference problem we study, i.e. updating through latent interchangeable training variables.
+Other papers study how information flows between agents influencing their actions.
+In \cite{kamenica2011bayesian} a Sender of information influences a Receiver Bayesian agent in order to steer their action.
+What we add is that in our context the signal is an ML prediction produced from training data drawn from the same environment the agent wants to intervene on; this coupling yields the distinctive inference problem we study, i.e. updating through latent interchangeable training variables.